writethedocs/www/docs/include/conf/cincinnati/visiting.rst

 Visiting Cincinnati
 ===================

 Wondering where to stay and how to get around once you get into Cincinnati?
+We hope this mini-guide is helpful!

 The conference will be held at `Union Hall <http://unionhallcincy.com>`_ in the heart of Cincinnati's historic `Over-the-Rhine <https://en.wikipedia.org/wiki/Over-the-Rhine>`_ neighborhood.